mgandham/mgandham.github.io/index.md

 vacancy all around me.

-Which hurts more: The dark,
+Which hurts more?
+The dark
-Obscuring, concealing, supressing?
+Obscuring, concealing, supressing
 Or the blinding light of every day
 Revealing my world without you.